MrBlazin/MSCHF/README.md

 ```
 cd "Python-Weapons"
 ```
-Then to select a script do: `python scriptname.py`
+Then to select a script do: `cd "scriptname"` and `python "scriptname".py`